 - The process is similar to transfer fishing income reported on a T4 slip on a T2121.
 Enter the income in box 78 and then select or enter the related T2121 statement.

-Allocate business income to a spouse or business partner
+Allocate Income to a Spouse or Partner

-You can share business income with a spouse or with a partner.
+You can share income with a spouse or with a partner.
 TaxCycle will automatically calculate the portion of income for each shareholder.

 - Check the box to include the spouse as a partner in the business.
 This automatically adds the spouse’s information to the table.